qzhuae/MarkdownNotes/HUMA1000B.md

 Anyone in this room love taxation?
 If you won something in lucky draw, will you share with public through charity?
 Paying attention to self-interest, this is not problematics.

 Benefit friend, draw a clear line, benefit who they know.
-If you have to share your salary, then the first one should be your family a
+If you have to share your salary, then the first one should be your family and friends.
+Everyone can have a reason to stand by your choice.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjY2NDYyNzksLTEwNjg4NjMxNDUsMj
+eyJoaXN0b3J5IjpbMTg0NjQ0MTEwNCwtMTA2ODg2MzE0NSwyMT
-EwMzkyNDg2MSwtMjA2ODUyNzM5MiwtMjA1MjE0NzY2MSwtMTIx
+AzOTI0ODYxLC0yMDY4NTI3MzkyLC0yMDUyMTQ3NjYxLC0xMjEw
-MDcxODQyOSwxNDU3MjAxNTc4LDExMDc4MzkzNDJdfQ==
+NzE4NDI5LDE0NTcyMDE1NzgsMTEwNzgzOTM0Ml19
 -->